rellen/talks/2025-03-hakyll/hakyll.md

 - separation of templates, content, and logic
   - allows `cabal run site watch` to rebuild on changes to templates and content
 <!-- pause -->
-- super declarative and pipeliny at first glance
+- super declarative and pipeline-y at first glance
 <!-- pause -->
 ```haskell
 match "posts/*" $ do